-- Because VNS Health EasyCare Plus participates in the VNS Health Palliative Care Program, you will be eligible for the following WHP services, including advance care planning (ACP) services: - Care Managers will offer Advance Care Planning over the phone as needed.
-You may also complete advance directives during your periodic home assessment visit conducted by a registered nurse (RN).
+- Because VNS Health Total participates in the VNS Health Palliative Care Program, you will be eligible for the following WHP services, including advance care planning (ACP) services: - O Care Managers will offer Advance Care Planning over the phone as needed.
+You may also complete advance directives during your periodical home assessment visit conducted by a registered nurse (RN).
 This ACP is voluntary. - Advance Care Planning is an ongoing process to engage you and your family in conversation about your goals, values, and beliefs.
 Care Managers will offer Advance Care Planning over the phone as needed.
 You may also complete advance directives during your periodic home assessment visit conducted by an RN.

-Medicare approved VNS Health Medicare to provide these benefits and lower copayments and coinsurance as part of the Value-Based Insurance Design program.
+Medicare approved VNS Health Medicare to provide these benefits as part of the Value-Based Insurance Design program.
 This program lets Medicare try new ways to improve Medicare Advantage plans.